 Benefits and Effects

-Though adrafinil was originally developed for its eugeroic or wakefulness-promoting properties, it has been shown to produce significant cognitive benefits as well.
+Though adrafinil was initially developed for its eugeroic or wakefulness-promoting properties, it has been shown to produce significant cognitive benefits as well.
 For people who experience life-disrupting daytime fatigue because of shift work or sleep disorders like insomnia and sleep apnea, adrafinil can promote the physical and mental energy needed for an active life.
 It can also improve mental clarity, focus, and retention, making it a favorite with students.

 Adrafinil has been shown to be a very effective general stimulant, preventing daytime sleepiness and dramatically increasing both energy and attentiveness without the hyperactivity and jitteriness commonly associated with stimulants.
 In fact, many users report a heightened sense of well-being, a reduction of stress, and general enhancement of pleasure – effects that may be attributable in large part to adrafinil’s stimulation of dopamine receptors.